 It’s not always clear what funding is available right away, so consider waiting to learn what your options are first.

 When disaster strikes, an SBA disaster loan can help you and your business get back on its feet.
-The application is not nearly as complicated as a typical SBA loan, and the SBA caps interest rates at 4% if you can’t get credit elsewhere.
+The application is not nearly as complicated as a typical SBA loan — and in most cases, the SBA caps interest rates at 4% if you can’t get credit elsewhere.
 But you might want to wait to apply to make sure you don’t accidentally disqualify yourself from a disaster relief grant.

-Want to learn more about your business financing options?
-Check out our guide to business loans, where you can find out how different types of loans work and start comparing lenders.
+Check out our guide to business loans to find out how different types of loans work and start comparing lenders.

 Image source: Shutterstock